 If you have a certain part of the image in which you don't want motion detected you can use a mask to filter it out.
 If the mask is white the pixel is used for detection for full.
 If the mask is black the pixel is not detected at all.
 With grayscales you can select the sensitivity of the detection in certain areas.

 An example mask: mask.pgm

 Since version 3.0.0 motion has a built-in webcam.
 This is done with a mini http server which serves jpeg images with the MIME type multipart/x-mixed-replace.
-This can be viewed with Netscape and Firefox or with other browsers using a simple java applet such as Cambozola.
+This can be viewed with Netscape and Firefox or with other browsers (but not Chrome) using a simple java applet such as Cambozola.
 With Firefox you normally have to refresh the browser window once to get the stream flowing (you can change this behaviour setting browser.cache.check_doc_frequency = 1).